-- Measure the frequency of each VC/BBC LO with a frequency counter and compare against the correct value. - Check that the baseband bandwidth in each VC/BBC is correct. - In a VLBA DAR, check that the IF input to each BBC is correct. - Check that the baseband power levels are in the proper range. - o In a Mark IV DAT, adjust the IFD/IF3 attenuation to give USB and LSB power readings of 0.1-2.0 on the front-panel meter of each VC, with the 10-dB attenuators in.
-Use the largest amount of IFD/IF3 attenuation that keeps all channels being recorded above 0.1 volt. - If readings of 0.1-2.0 cannot be achieved in all VCs, as a temporary measure the lower limit can be relaxed to 0.05, or small (1-3 dB) SMA attenuators can be added to the inputs to the stronger VCs. - Do not use large (≥10 dB) attenuators on the VC inputs, as those VCs without attenuators are liable to saturate. - o In a VLBA DAR, check that the baseband power readings are all approximately

-- 16000 counts.
-The AGC gain in each BBC should be between $-10\,\mathrm{dB}$ and $+10\,\mathrm{dB}$ . - o The proper long-term solution to strongly frequency-dependent VC power readings or BBC gains is to flatten the IF passband with appropriate filtering. - For a Mark IV system, the command 'ifadjust' may be used to set the attenuators automatically, provided the VC TPI readings are working and RFI is not severe.
+- Measure the frequency of each VC/BBC LO with a frequency counter and compare against the correct value. - Check that the baseband bandwidth in each VC/BBC is correct. - In a VLBA DAR, check that the IF input to each BBC is correct. - Check that the baseband power levels are in the proper range. - In a Mark IV DAT, adjust the IFD/IF3 attenuation to give USB and LSB power readings of 0.1-2.0 on the front-panel meter of each VC, with the 10-dB attenuators in.
+Use the largest amount of IFD/IF3 attenuation that keeps all channels being recorded above 0.1 volt. - If readings of 0.1-2.0 cannot be achieved in all VCs, as a temporary measure the lower limit can be relaxed to 0.05, or small (1-3 dB) SMA attenuators can be added to the inputs to the stronger VCs. - Do not use large (≥10 dB) attenuators on the VC inputs, as those VCs without attenuators are liable to saturate. - \circ In a VLBA DAR, check that the baseband power readings are all approximately 16000 counts.
+The AGC gain in each BBC should be between -10 dB and +10 dB. - The proper long-term solution to strongly frequency-dependent VC power readings or BBC gains is to flatten the IF passband with appropriate filtering.
+Please find this describe in more detail in the Ops Impact on Analysis chapter. - For a Mark IV system, the command 'ifadjust' may be used to set the attenuators automatically, provided the VC TPI readings are working and RFI is not severe.
 The DAT must first be configured with the set-up procedure from the experiment procedure library.
 The antenna should be pointed near zenith (or toward any direction that gives nearly the minimum system temperatures), and the weather should be clear.
 If 'ifadjust' converges, the results should be the optimum attenuation for that mode.
 (No changes should be necessary during the experiment as the source elevation or the weather changes.)
 The resulting values should be edited into the IFD set-up procedure for the mode.
 If there is more than one mode in an experiment, this procedure should be repeated for each mode.